andreazajicova/Things-I-have-learned-and-want-to-remember-for-reference./README.md

 1. The commands to start a simple app through Terminal using NodeJS are:

 * npm init
-  _This creates a package.json which contains informationo about your app, like name, version, dependencies, that are later neccessary for installing all the dependencies for your app._
+  _This creates a package.json which contains information about your app, like name, version, dependencies, that are later neccessary for installing all the dependencies for your app._

 * npm install
   _This installs all the dependencies (node modules) for your app that npm finds in package.json._

 * npm install -D nodemon
-  _This installs Nodemon, so you don't have to refresh your localhost webpage each time you make a change._
+  _This installs Nodemon, so you don't have to refresh your localhost webpage each time you make a change to it._

 # Week 1 Visual Studio Code